saleor/saleor/docs/architecture/payments.rst

 or we want to capture the money as soon as we ship the order.
 It is also useful if your business prefers to manually screen orders for fraud attempts.

-When viewing orders with pre-authorized payments Saleor will offer options to either capture or release the funds.
+When viewing orders with pre-authorized payments Saleor will offer options to either capture or void the funds.

 Refunds